Everything You Need to Know About the One World Observatory in New York

 • Exciting Interactive Exhibits: Learn about the history, construction, and resilience of One World Trade Center through immersive and interactive exhibits.

-• Thrilling SkyPod Elevator Ride: The One World Observatory elevator takes you on a virtual time-lapse of New York's skyline and history as you ascend to the 102nd floor in just 47 seconds.
+• Thrilling SkyPod Elevator Ride: The One World Observatory elevator takes you to the 102nd floor in just 47 seconds.

 • Enjoy Fine Dining: Dine at ONE Dine, a Michelin-rated restaurant, or grab a drink at the ONE Mix bar.

-• Go Souvenir Shopping: Browse through the souvenir shop called ‘Gallery’, which offers unique gifts and memorabilia for friends and family.
+• Go Souvenir Shopping: Browse through the souvenir shop called ‘Gallery’.

 One World Observatory Highlights